Computer Station Nation

 Is wireless gaming mouse input lag noticeable?

 Not with modern 2.4 GHz wireless.
-LIGHTSPEED and HyperSpeed both measure under 1ms of latency in third-party testing, which is indistinguishable from a wired connection.
-Bluetooth wireless is different — it typically adds 7-15ms of latency and is not suitable for competitive gaming.
+LIGHTSPEED and HyperSpeed both measure under 1ms of latency in third-party testing — indistinguishable from a wired connection.
+Bluetooth is a different story — 7–15ms of added latency makes it unsuitable for competitive gaming.

 How long do wireless gaming mouse batteries last?